MorevM/stylelint-plugin/src/rules/selector-pattern/selector-pattern.docs.md

 to translate them, or to integrate with specific tooling - you can provide custom message functions via the `messages` option.

-Each message function receives the detected entity name and the list of expected patterns.
+Each message function receives the detected entity name, full resolved BEM selectors and the list of expected patterns.

 #### Example